Particular/docs.particular.net/nservicebus/hosting/override-hostid.md

 ---
-title: Override host identifier
+title: Overriding the host identifier
 summary: How to override the endpoint host identifier
 component: Core
 versions: '[4.0,)'
 redirects:
  - nservicebus/override-hostid
+reviewed: 2016-10-19
 ---

 ## Host identifier

-In NServiceBus Versions 4.4 and above, all messages sent to the audit queue include two extra headers, these are `$.diagnostics.hostid` and `$.diagnostics.hostdisplayname`.
-These extra headers uniquely identify the running host (not to be confused with `NServiceBus.Host`, in this scenario host refers to the operating system host) for the endpoint.
-The defaults are the machine name for `$.diagnostics.hostdisplayname` and for `$.diagnostics.hostid` is a hash of the running executable installed path concatenated with the machine name.
+In NServiceBus, all messages sent to the audit queue include two extra headers, these are `$.diagnostics.hostid` and `$.diagnostics.hostdisplayname`.
+These extra headers uniquely identify the running host for the endpoint (not to be confused with `NServiceBus.Host`, in this scenario host refers to the operating system host).
+The host ID is used by ServiceControl to map a running endpoint to the host where they are deployed.
+This information is then displayed in ServicePulse so that IT Operations Management can identify the host an endpoint is running on.

+The defaults are the machine name for `$.diagnostics.hostdisplayname` and for `$.diagnostics.hostid` is a hash of the running executable's  path concatenated with the machine name.
 These defaults mostly work, except in environments where endpoint upgrades are done to a new path or in Azure deployments.

-## Host identifier usage

-The host ID is used by ServiceControl to map a running endpoint to the host where they are deployed.
-This information is then displayed in ServicePulse so that OPS knows the "host" that an endpoint is deployed to, so they can quick diagnose issues with the host environment.

-## Override an endpoint host identifier
+## Overriding the host identifier

 As described above, there are scenarios where the default rules used to generate a `hostid` and `hostdisplayname` are not adequate and the user needs to take control.
-In an Azure deployment the NServiceBus framework takes care of updating these defaults for the user automatically, so in Azure the default are role name for `$.diagnostics.hostdisplayname` and for `$.diagnostics.hostid` is the role InstanceId.
+In an Azure deployment, the NServiceBus framework takes care of updating these defaults for the user automatically: In Azure, `$.diagnostics.hostdisplayname` defaults to the role name and `$.diagnostics.hostid` contains the instance ID.

-Another deployment where it is needed for the user to manage these settings is when using [Octopus Deploy](https://octopus.com/).
-Octopus Deploy creates a new directory for each deployment, these being upgrades or new deployments, because of that, the user needs to customize the `hostid` so that the ID the same across endpoint restarts unless physical host has changed.
+Manual configuration is also required when deployments may end up in different paths than previously deployed versions (e.g. using [Octopus Deploy](https://octopus.com/)).
+The `hostid` needs to remain the same across restarts unless the physical host has changed.

 snippet:HostIdFixer